Private VIP Rhino Safari

 Things to know before you go:

 • Children must be ages 5 and up to participate.
-Anyone under 18 must be accompanied by a paying adult.
+Anyone 13 and under must be accompanied by a paying adult.

-Please check in for your safari directly at the Serengeti Outpost in Nairobi (just north of the train station) at least 15 minutes before your scheduled tour time.
+Please check in for your Private VIP Rhino safari directly at the Serengeti Outpost in Nairobi (just north of the train station) at least 15 minutes before your scheduled tour time.

-The Serengeti Safari® is subject to availability.
+The Private VIP Rhino Safari is subject to availability.
 Limited quantities are available each day.

 Ask an Educator about RhinosExpand All